Ossiam ESG Low Carbon Shiller Barclays CAPE® US Sector UCITS ETF: Amendment of the definition of a business day

 DJ Ossiam ESG Low Carbon Shiller Barclays CAPE® US Sector UCITS ETF: Amendment of the definition of a business day

-Ossiam ESG Low Carbon Shiller Barclays CAPE® US Sector UCITS ETF (5HEP) Ossiam ESG Low Carbon Shiller Barclays CAPE® US Sector UCITS ETF: Amendment of the definition of a business day 09-Sep-2022 / 14:22 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Ossiam ESG Low Carbon Shiller Barclays CAPE® US Sector UCITS ETF (5HED) Ossiam ESG Low Carbon Shiller Barclays CAPE® US Sector UCITS ETF: Amendment of the definition of a business day 09-Sep-2022 / 15:38 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------